radiodee1/awesome-chatbot/saved/stat.md

 #### Training and Testing:
 All results at this time benefit from weak or no supervision during training.
-Training benefits from stopping the training process and restarting it with a much lower 'learning_rate' at the end.

 #### The `model` Directory: